Heart Eyes

-Heart Eyes is a 2025 American romantic comedy slasher film directed by Josh Ruben and written by Phillip Murphy, Christopher Landon (who also produces), and Michael Kennedy.
-The film stars Olivia Holt and Mason Gooding as coworkers who are mistaken as a couple by a serial killer.
+Heart Eyes is a 2025 American romantic comedy slasher film directed by Josh Ruben, and written by Phillip Murphy, Christopher Landon and Michael Kennedy.
+The film stars Olivia Holt and Mason Gooding as coworkers who are mistaken as a couple by a serial killer who hunts couples on Valentine's Day.
 Gigi Zumbado, Michaela Watkins, Devon Sawa, and Jordana Brewster also star.

-Heart Eyes was theatrically released on February 7, 2025, by Screen Gems through Sony Pictures Releasing in North America and had a limited international release by Republic Pictures through Paramount Pictures in select overseas markets.
-The film received generally positive reviews from critics and grossed $33 million.
+Heart Eyes was theatrically released in the United States on February 7, 2025, by Sony Pictures Releasing.
+It received positive reviews from critics and grossed $33 million on a budget of $18 million.
+A sequel is scheduled for release in February 2028.

 Plot

-For the past few years, a serial killer known as "The Heart Eyes Killer," a.k.a.
-"H-E-K," has moved to different cities in the United States, killing multiple couples on Valentine's Day.
-In the present year, the Heart Eyes Killer moves to Seattle and murders two couples, one at a winery and another at a spa.
-A wedding ring engraved with the initials "J.S." is found at the winery.
+Each of the past few years on Valentine's Day, a serial killer known as the Heart Eyes Killer, or HEK, has targeted couples in a different American city.
+On Valentine's Day of the present year, HEK murders two couples in Seattle and a wedding ring engraved with the initials "J.S." is later found at one of the crime scenes.

-Ally McCabe, a pitch designer for a jewelry company who has recently broken up with her boyfriend Collin, is ridiculed for a commercial she wrote involving doomed couples, seen as offensive in light of the recent murders.
-Ally's boss, Crystal, orders her to work with consulting advertiser Jay Simmons, whom Ally had encountered at a coffee shop earlier.
-Jay suggests they have dinner that night to gain inspiration, and Ally's encouraging friend Monica helps her pick an outfit.
+Ally McCabe, a marketer for a jewelry company who has recently broken up with her boyfriend Collin, is ridiculed for an ad campaign she pitched involving doomed couples, seen as offensive in light of the recent murders.
+Ally's boss, Crystal, orders her to develop a new campaign with accomplished freelancer Jay Simmonds, whom Ally had encountered at a coffee shop earlier.
+Jay invites her to dinner that night, suggesting it may give them inspiration for the campaign.

-Ally and Jay meet at the restaurant, but Ally grows hostile as they question each other's views on love.
-An offended Jay leaves and Ally follows, kissing him as she sees Collin approaching with new girlfriend Sienna.
-From a distance, the Heart Eyes Killer watches.
-Ally and Jay reconcile and take a cab to her apartment, where she realizes she forgot her key and he helps her break in, cutting his hand in the process.
-She helps tend to his wound upstairs, only for the Heart Eyes Killer to attack them.
-He kills their cab driver and chases them, knocking Jay out; Ally flees until she is able to summon help.
+That night at the restaurant, Ally grows hostile after each share their views on love, offending Jay.
+He leaves and Ally follows, kissing him after she sees Collin approaching with his new girlfriend.
+HEK observes this from a distance.
+Ally and Jay reconcile and take a cab to her apartment, where he helps her break in after she realizes she forgot her key.
+Jay cuts his hand in the process and Ally tends to his wound upstairs, having previously dropped out of medical school.
+The Heart Eyes Killer attacks them and after a chase, knocks Jay out.
+Ally is able to flee until the police arrive.
 Detectives Zeke Hobbs and Jeanine Shaw arrest Jay for the murders, having found him with the killer's mask and weapon.